cendrizzi/socket.io-docs/README.md

 #### Socket

 Socket the the client uses to communicate to the socket.io server instance.
-Rarely will you want to work directly with this object but instead use the client library.
+Rarely will you want to work directly with this object but instead use the client instance.
 Exceptions to this are forcing a disconnect (client.socket.disconnect()), etc . _Inherits from EventEmitter_.

 ##### Properties